What Is an EVM? The Basics of Electronic Voting Machines

 Optical Scanning Machines

-These scanners reject improperly marked ballots, allowing the voter to repeat the process and lessening discarded votes.
+These scanners reject improperly marked ballots, allowing voters to repeat the process and lessening discarded votes.

 In other optical scanning systems, voters must compose their vote on a computer screen; once the voter completes a ballot, the computer prints out an optical scanning ballot.